Carocim/carocim.github.io/_posts/2025-11-29-retro-things-and-modding-them.md

 Given that it was paid, and my mother and I had no means to do that ourselves since we didn’t have a home computer, I took my time and played each and every game I had on that thing.
 It would take me months to finish all the titles loaded but, looking back… I did finish my games.
 And enjoyed them.

-Yeah, you might be wondering: which games?
-What were your favorites?
+<span style="color: white;">Yeah, you might be wondering: which games?
+What were your favorites?</span>

 These stuck with me, defined me, made me who I am today because I played them as a child: